 There was a very big stereotype that Barbie, you know, the perfectly figured blonde haired beauty was just that, outter beauty.
 She wasn’t known for being smart or intellectual.
 Every girl not only wanted a Barbie doll, but they wanted to be Barbie.
 Why?
-Well, Barbie had this incredible “dream home” a silver corvette, a gorgeous boyfriend named Ken, not to mention all the fabulous clothes and accessories.
+Well, who wouldn’t?
+Barbie had this incredible “dream home” a silver corvette, a gorgeous boyfriend named Ken, not to mention all the fabulous clothes and accessories.
 Her plastic world looked so good, little girls couldn’t help but want to be just that.

 And the marketing.
 Well, they sure did a hell of a job because you couldn’t watch any children’s tv show without seeing a commercial for the latest Barbie or Barbie dream life addition: jacuzzi, jeep, jumbo jet etc. Ladies, try to think back to when you were kids.
 Was there this big of a hype for Nancy Drew?
-Didn’t think so.
+I didn’t think so.
 Can you think of any other female that had such a huge influence on girls growing up?

-If you grew up having major self esteem issues, or always felt you were the ugly duckling, and then suddenly, as you get older, your looks start attracting more attention, it’s very easy to fall into this type of world.
-It’s a world you watched from afar, always wanted to be part of but never imagined you could be.
+If you grew up having major self esteem issues, or always felt you were the ugly duckling, but then suddenly, as you get older, your looks start attracting more attention, it’s very easy to fall into this type of world.
+It’s the world you watched from afar, always wanted to be part of but never imagined you could be.
 Yet, suddenly, there you are.
 It’s fun for awhile, not going to lie, but, there is a part of you that IS intelligent.
 That IS smart and IS successful in your career of choice (not the arm candy career).
 As time goes by and you get older, things have now completely flip flopped.
 You never imagined this would happen.

 You want people to notice you for your accomplishments, your success, your intelligence, not just your outter appearance.
 Now, whenever you are approached, you get a little sick inside because you know that 9 times out of 10 this person doesn’t give a crap about who you are or what you do.
 They don’t care what you’ve done or how educated you are.
 They see your looks and that’s all.